harish0585/Vitasoft_Form/README.md

 ### `To run the files in the respective folders`

-Backend - npm run dev
+Backend - npm run dev\n
 Frontend - npm start

 ### `Styling`